How to prepare for a recession so that you take care of your family’s financial well-being. Plus tips for how to ride out a recession.

 - Start earning cash for your walks through apps like SweatCoin and GymPact.

-- Get paid for your opinion, from home.
+- Get paid for work from home opportunities (here’s 23 ways for how to make cash from home).
 There are lots of survey sites where you not make much money, but with Respondent Market Research, the payout rates are way better.

 #7: Sell What You Want to Sell